[Note: An updated post on this subject was published on May 22, 2017.]

 Q: A friend of mine (and I mean it) insists that “they/them/their” can be used in place of “he/she/him/her,” etc. For instance: “Has anyone lost their pit bull?”
 This sounds wrong to me.
 Can you help me persuade my friend that it’s wrong?

 A: It sounds wrong to us too, though we’d be more concerned about that lost pit bull than about the questionable grammar.

 Actually, this is a more complicated question than you think!

 Granted, “they/them/their” are third-person plural pronouns.
 But many, many people use them in a singular sense, especially in reference to unspecified or indefinite people (as in “If someone calls, tell them I’m out”).

-Furthermore, this usage, while now considered a misusage, has some history on its side.
+Furthermore, this usage, while considered a misusage for the last 200 years or so, has some history on its side.
 We’ve written about this several times in the past, including in the New York Times Magazine.

 For centuries, we wrote, “they” was a universal pronoun.
 Writers as far back as Chaucer used “they” and company for singular and plural, masculine and feminine, and nobody seemed to mind.

 As we point out in Origins of the Specious, traditionalists find nothing wrong with using “he” to refer to an anybody or an everybody, male or female.

 But this is a relatively recent usage, as these things go, and is considered inappropriate by modern linguists.